Anas-MG/Robot-IOT-Projects/robot_control_system/README.md

 - **Testing Folder** contains a vedio and screenshots of how it's working
-# Robot Control System
+# Task: Robot Control System

+#### **subTasks:**
+- UI analysis
-#### **Task:   UI analysis, design and implementation for robot control system using JQUERY,PHP,HTML and JS , UX testing and improvement ,responsive design, combining base and arm screens**
+- design and implementation for robot control system using JQUERY,PHP,HTML and JS
+- UX testing and improvement
+- responsive design
+- combining base and arm screens

 ## Task Files: